nuttchai/nuttchai/README.md

-# 💬 Hi there, I'm Nutt, a software engineer!
+# 💬 Hi there, I'm Nutt, a fresh software engineer!

-- 🔭 I graduated from King Mongkut's Institute of Technology Ladkrabang
+- 🔭 I graduated from King Mongkut's Institute of Technology Ladkrabang in 2022
 - 🌱 I’m currently learning new technologies to support my technical skills!
 - ✨ My dream is to be a great software engineer and solution architect!
 - 🥅 2023 Goals: Get AWS Solutions Architect Professional Certification!